avinash-wilson-j/My_Works/My_Works/DroidDocket_Intern/README.md

 Only fewer files are uploaded.
-The rest(backend)aren't considering the authentication.
+The rest(backend)aren't, considering the security.